-Your area vet dermatologist will inject the most common allergens in general, and the ones specific to the region where you live.
-Overall, they will test roughly 50 different items to get the best idea what your dog is reacting to.
+Your vet dermatologist will inject the most common allergens in general, and the ones specific to the region where you live.
+Overall, they will test roughly 50 different items to get the best idea of what your dog is reacting to.

 Your dog will react within minutes with varying degrees of redness, or no reaction at all.
 Your dog’s allergy shot will be formulated based on the severity and number of reactions.